daeuniverse/dae/docs/getting-started/README.md

 ./dae run -c example.dae
 ```

-Alternatively, you may run Dae as a daemon(systemd) service.
+Alternatively, you may run dae as a daemon(systemd) service.
 Check out more details [HERE](./run-as-daemon.md).